-What I love most about this chowder is its golden yellow hue and full sweet taste of fresh corn just of the cob.
-Over many summers of fresh corn bounty, I have explored every way imaginable to obtain a more pronounced corn taste in my corn soups, and the method presented here is “numero uno” thus far.
+What I love most about this sweet corn chowder is its golden yellow hue and full sweet taste of fresh corn just of the cob.

-I have purposely kept this soup vegetarian, but if you have leftover diced ham and you want to use it, I imagine a cup or two would be a tasty addition.
-In this case, toss the ham in the butter before you add the onions and sauté it for a minute or two.
-This helps to bring out the flavor.
+I kept this soup vegetarian, but if you have leftover diced ham and want to use it, a cup or two would be a tasty addition.
+In this case, toss the ham in the butter before you add onions, and sauté for a minute or two.
+This helps bring out the flavor.

 Sweet Corn & Poblano Chile Chowder

 This is the quintessential corn chowder, bursting with fresh corn flavor and punctuated with colorful veggies and chiles.
-To my palate, the little bit of spicy heat really enlivens the total effect.
+To my palate, the smidgen of spicy heat really enlivens the total effect.

 Technique Note A sure way to ruin this soup is to overcook the potatoes, celery, and carrots.
 Okay, to be fair, the soup will not actually be ruined, meaning inedible, but it won’t be perfection either.
 To allow for cooling, refrigerating, and later reheating, always undercook the final addition of vegetables.

-Technique Note The amount of flour specified here is just enough to produce a barely thickened soup base, which is my usual preference.
+Technique Note The amount of flour specified here is just enough to produce a barely thickened soup base, which is my maximum for this volume of soup.
 Overly thickened chowders are a blight on the soup world!
-J Nevertheless, if you want a chowder with a little more body, you can add an additional 2 tablespoons of flour at Step 6.
+Nevertheless, if you want a chowder with a little more body, you can add an additional 2 tablespoons of flour at Step 6.

-Quantity Note This makes a large batch of soup, but it is even better after a day or two mellowing in the refrigerator.
+Quantity Note This makes a large batch of soup, but it’s even better after a day or two mellowing in the fridge.
 Even with only 2 to 3 folks in the house, this bisque never lasts beyond day three.

 2 tablespoons unsalted butter